isomerpages/mlaw-corp/news/press-releases/_posts/2020-02-24-Government-Accepts-All-Recommendations-by-Committee-to-Review-and-Enhance-Reforms-in-the-Family-Justice-System.md

 ---
-layout: post
-title: Government Accepts All Recommendations by Committee to Review and Enhance Reforms in the Family Justice System
+title: 'Government Accepts All Recommendations by Committee to Review and Enhance Reforms in the Family Justice System'
-date:   2020-02-24
+date: 2020-02-24T00:00:00.000Z
 permalink: /news/press-releases/Government-Accepts-All-Recommendations-by-Committee-to-Review-and-Enhance-Reforms-in-the-Family-Justice-System

 ---

 24 Feb 2020 Posted in [Press releases](/news/press-releases)